kevinbazira/algori-image-and-video-slider-lite/readme.txt

-=== Algori Image and Video Slider ===
+=== Algori Video and Image Slider ===
 Contributors: kevinbazira
 Donate link: http://kevinbazira.com
 Tags: gutenberg, block, slider, image slider, image gallery, image carousel, slideshow, video slider, photo slider, hero image, header slider, responsive slider
-Requires at least: 4.9.6
+Requires at least: 4.9.8
 Tested up to: 5.0
 Requires PHP: 5.6.0
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GNU General Public License v2 or later License URI: https://www.gnu.org/licenses/gpl-2.0.en.html

-Algori Image and Video Slider is a Gutenberg Block Plugin that enables you easily add image and video sliders to your website.
+Algori Video and Image Slider is a Gutenberg Block Plugin that enables you easily add image and video sliders to your website.

 == Description ==

-Algori Image and Video Slider is a Gutenberg Block Plugin that enables you easily add image and video sliders to your website.
+Algori Video and Image Slider is a Gutenberg Block Plugin that enables you easily add image and video sliders to your website.

 Capture your site visitors' attention with compelling image slideshows, hero images/videos, header sliders and image carousels. **This will boost user engagement and increase revenue for your site**.